Boise Bankruptcy Lawyer

 There are some things that you cannot get rid of through bankruptcy.
 The most notable are almost all student loans, taxes, and child support.

-Because of this, our bankruptcy lawyers understand that you are an individual with unique needs and concerns – not just a case number for legal services.
+Because of this, our bankruptcy lawyers understand that you are an individual with unique bankruptcy needs and concerns – not just a case number for legal services.
 If you retain our experienced lawyers and an attorney client relationship is formed, so you can be sure that we will give you and your case all of the individual attention it requires.
-Since every case is different, our bankruptcy attorneys will craft a solution to your financial problems that is just as unique as you are, instead of a “one size fits all” case strategy.
+Since every case is different, our bankruptcy attorneys’ first step is to craft a solution to your financial problems that is just as unique as you are, instead of a “one size fits all” case strategy.